-5G AN uses LDPC for channel coding on the traffic channel.
+5G NR uses LDPC for channel coding on the traffic channel.
 LDPC corrects channel errors by maintaining parity bits for a selection of the data bits.
 The figure below shows the relation between the data and parity bits.

 Most data bits are backed by multiple parity bits.
 When a parity check failure is detected, information from the multiple parity bits can be used to retrieve the original data bit.

 The following video explains LDPC from first principles.
 We recommend watching this video before reading the rest of the blog post.

 Consider a parity based code that operates on a block on

 Now consider a code with a 7-bit block length with 3 parity bits per block.
 This means:

 n = 7, k = 4, r = 3

 This code with be considered a rate 4/7 code as there are 4 bits of data for every 7 bits of transmission.